WASHINGTON -- A new program is training soldiers to drive commercial trucks when they transition out of the Army.

-A year out from separation, Soldiers are briefed on programs available to them at their installation, he said.
-Then they can volunteer for them and then they go through a vetting process by the company to ensure they're the right fit.
+A year out from separation, soldiers are briefed on programs available to them at their installation, he said.
+They can volunteer for them and then go through a vetting process by the company to ensure they're the right fit.

 The Army does a vetting process as well, Waters said, because "we want to put the right person in the right job.
 They're investing money and time and so is the Army, so we want to ensure the screening process is working."

-Soldiers who do not have experience as truck drivers or electrical engineers or in other trades are not automatically screened out.
+Soldiers who do not have experience as truck drivers, electrical engineers or in other trades are not automatically screened out.
 They might have certain experiences or aptitudes that would point to later success in their new fields, he said.

-Tim Thorne, president of ABF Freight, said helping veterans get jobs is personal, since he is an Army veteran himself.
+Tim Thorne, president of ABF Freight, is an Army veteran and said helping veterans get jobs is personal.

-"There are many times I miss the Army and military life," Thorne admitted.
+"There are many times I miss the Army and military life."

-"Future Soldiers will decide whether to serve, based in part, by the way we take care of our veterans and how we support our transitioning Soldiers as they reintegrate back into civilian life," McConville added.
-"We've got a solemn obligation to take care of our Soldiers, even as the Army is in the midst of a drawdown."
+"Future soldiers will decide whether to serve, based in part, by the way we take care of our veterans and how we support our transitioning soldiers as they reintegrate back into civilian life," McConville said.
+"We've got a solemn obligation to take care of our soldiers, even as the Army is in the midst of a drawdown."